Soracom API Usage Guide

 If an error occurs during an API call prior to the request reaching the API server, an error message may not be returned.

-When contacting Soracom support in order to troubleshoot API usage, please provide the error code if available.
+When contacting Soracom Support in order to troubleshoot API usage, please provide the error code if available.

 By default, the message body will appear in English.
 However, the locale can be controlled by specifying an X-Soracom-Lang header in the API call.
 Currently the supported error message locales are: